-As Seven Worlds, One Planet takes us South Georgia, we revisit Wanderlust co-founder Lyn Hughes' up close and personal encounter with the king penguins and elephant seals of the south Atlantic...
+As South Georgia is in the news, we revisit Wanderlust co-founder Lyn Hughes' up close and personal encounter with the king penguins and elephant seals of the South Atlantic...

 We’ve got a wandering albatross off the stern.
 If you’ve got antifreeze in your veins come out and see it,” announced Martin.